turingschool/lesson_plans/ruby_02-web_applications_with_ruby/rest_routing_and_controllers_in_rails.markdown

           PUT    /tasks/:id(.:format)      tasks#update
           DELETE /tasks/:id(.:format)      tasks#destroy
 ```

+Any methods with `/:id/` require an id to be passed into the URL.
+Remember this when we talk about route helpers tomorrow :)

 (Why PATCH and PUT?
 Read more about it on the Rails Weblog [here](http://weblog.rubyonrails.org/2012/2/26/edge-rails-patch-is-the-new-primary-http-method-for-updates/).)